API versioning & lifecycle

 type: string

 In GraphQL, lifecycle information is implemented via schema directives.
-Schema directives except for @deprecated are not fetched during introspection.
-We recommend manually fetching the latest schema from our API hub.
+Schema directives, except for @deprecated, are not fetched during introspection.
+It is recommended to manually fetch the latest schema from the fulfillmenttools API Hub.

 type Query {